 Mystic, Connecticut is a New England tourist destination known for its contribution to maritime heritage and history as an Indian settlement area during the pre-colonial era.
 This is the place where the first ironclad vessel was created and the fastest clipper ships were built during the 19th century.
-Small and compact, Mystic provides tourists with a plethora of sights to see.
+Small and compact, there is no shortage of things to do in Mystic for your group.

 Mystic Aquarium